vivasaayi/cloudrover/README.md

 Cloud Rover aims to help SREs with the practical Alert Managment, from generation to root cause.

-# How to use run Cloud Rover as a docker image
+# How to run Cloud Rover as a docker image

 ## Create Docker Compose file